Weston Museum: Today's building

 The present home of Weston Museum is the former industrial premises of the Weston Gaslight Company.
 It is a Grade II listed building.
 It was designed and built by local architects Hans Fowler Price and William Jane in 1912 to house the company's stores and distribution workshops, incorporating an existing stable yard in its construction.
-During the 1970s many well-known Victorian buildings in Weston were demolished and replaced with apartment blocks.
+During the 1970s, many Victorian buildings in Weston were demolished and replaced with apartment blocks.
 Weston Civic Society was formed during this decade to raise awareness and appreciation of the beauty and elegance of Weston's Victorian landscape in the hope fewer buildings would fall to redevelopment plans.

 The Gaslight Company Workshops was one such building that was saved from demolition.
-It was purchased by Weston Borough Council and turned into a new home for the Museum.
-In 1975 the council converted the workshop into a new museum and the facility was re-opened on 30 June that year.
+It was purchased by Weston Borough Council and turned into a new home for the museum.
+In 1975, the local council converted the workshop into a new museum and the facility was reopened on 30 June that year.

 In 2010 there were plans to close and sell the whole Burlington Street museum site and move displays to a small section of the Winter Gardens premise on the seafront.
 Local campaigners including Clara's grand nephew, Brian Austin, fought against the move.
 In 2012 Weston-super-Mare Town Council took over the building with the plan to develop and refurbish the museum for the community and for visitors of the town.